ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Sender Policy Framework ([@!RFC7208]) and DomainKeys Identified Mail ([@!RFC6376]) protocols provide domain-level authentication, and DMARC builds on these protocols.
-DMARC is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publicize in a DNS TXT record their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, as determined by the
+DMARC is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publish in a DNS TXT record their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, as determined by the